qvantel/orcd-frontend/geomap_panel/README.md

 In the top left corner, you can find a breadcrumb that displays your current zoom state.
 If you click an item in the breadcrumbs, you will be zoomed out to the clicked region.

-You can select or de-select countries by pressing your ctrl och shift key and then clicking on a country with your mouse.
-If you click a country that's not present, the country will be added and if it's present, it'll get removed.
-The selected countries will be display in the top left corner, but more important, the country will be present in the graph showing the amount of calls.
+You can select or deselect countries by pressing the ctrl or shift key on your keyboard and then clicking on a country with your mouse.
+The selected countries will be display in the top left corner, but more important, the country will be present in the timeline graph showing the amount of calls.

-You can also in top left corner see options to select or de-select services.
-Selecting specic services will let you filter the data by services, the current services available are roaming calls via sms, voice, data and mms.
+You can also in top left corner see options to select or deselect services.
+Selecting specific services will let you filter the data by services, the currently available services are roaming calls via sms, voice, data and mms.

 ![GeoMap services preview](images/GeoMap_Services_Preview.png)